Complexity of the usual torus action on Kazhdan-Lusztig varieties: Introduction

 We now describe the structure of the paper as well as the main results.
-In Section \ref{torusactiononmsv}, we briefly introduce $T$-varieties and toric ideals arising from directed graphs.
-We present the formula the dimension of the \emph{edge cone} associated to this toric variety, which is used to determine the complexity of a $T$-variety.
-In Section \ref{sec_torus_action_MSch} we study a special subclass of Kazhdan-Lusztig varieties: \emph{matrix Schubert varieties} which were introduced by Fulton in \cite{fulton}.
-A matrix Schubert variety $\overline{X_w}$ is isomorphic to $Y_w \times \CC^d$ where $d$ is as large as possible.
+In Section~\ref{torusactiononmsv}, we briefly introduce $T$-varieties and toric ideals arising from directed graphs.
+We present a formula for the dimension of the \emph{edge cone} associated to this toric variety, which is used to determine the complexity of a $T$-variety.
+In Section~\ref{sec_torus_action_MSch} we study a special subclass of Kazhdan--Lusztig varieties: \emph{matrix Schubert varieties} which were introduced by Fulton in \cite{fulton}.
+A matrix Schubert variety $\overline{X_w}$ is isomorphic to $Y_w \times \CC^d$ where $d$ is as large as possible and $Y_w$ is an affine variety.
 We show in Section~\ref{sec: complexity of the torus action on MSV} that the weight cone of the usual torus action on $Y_w$ is the edge cone of an acyclic bipartite graph.
 In~\cite{escobarmeszaros} the authors give a combinatorial criterion for $Y_w$ to be toric.
-By simple arguments using graphs to investigate the dimension of the weight cone, we hoped to classify complexity-1 matrix Schubert varieties, but surprisingly it turns out that there are none, while all other complexities can be obtained. \begin{thm*}[Theorem \ref{nocomplexity1matrixschu}, Theorem \ref{othercomplexitymsv}] There exist $T$-varieties $Y_w$ of complexity-$k$ with respect to usual torus action only for $k \neq 1$, where $\overline{X_w} \cong Y_w \times \mathbb{C}^d$ is a matrix Schubert variety with $d$ maximal possible. \end{thm*} In Section \ref{sec: klvarieties}, we investigate properties of the usual torus action on general Kazhdan-Lusztig varieties.
+By simple arguments using graphs to investigate the dimension of the weight cone, we hoped to classify complexity-1 matrix Schubert varieties, but surprisingly it turns out that there are none, while all other complexities can be obtained. \begin{thm*}[Theorem~\ref{nocomplexity1matrixschu}, Theorem~\ref{othercomplexitymsv}] There exist $T$-varieties $Y_w$ of complexity-$k$ with respect to usual torus action only for $k \neq 1$, where $\overline{X_w} \cong Y_w \times \mathbb{C}^d$ is a matrix Schubert variety with $d$ maximal possible. \end{thm*} In Section~\ref{sec: klvarieties}, we investigate properties of the usual torus action on general Kazhdan--Lusztig varieties.
 The main result of this section is the description of the generators of the weight cone of the usual torus action on~$\KL_{v,w}$.
 The description is combinatorial, it relies on the properties of permutation $v,w$ which determine~$\KL_{v,w}$.
+Given a permutation $v$ denote by $\ell(v)$ the length of the permutation, i.e.\ the number of inversions of $w$.